UD-TRAPPED/HyperVisor-Injector/README.md

 # HyperVisor-Injector

-HyperVisor-Injector
-LEAVE A STAR IF WORKED
+#LEAVE A STAR IF WORKED
-READ FULL POST
+#READ FULL POST
 if you are interested in the private source you can purchase source via discord : skeng#9524 before using make sure Hypervisor suport is on in bios depending on your motherboard it may be called something different in your bios